Your Guide to Malaysian Food

 There are many types of Laksa in Malaysia, but the most popular are:

 Nyonya Laksa – also known as Laksa Lemak, it’s a variant of Curry Laksa.
-This signature Peranakan dish (glorious mixture of Chinese and Malay cooking) originates from Malacca.
-Nyonya Laksa is a firework of taste in a bowl of yellow noodle swimming in creamy coconut milk gravy, flavored by lemongrass, turmeric and galangal.
-It is topped with bean curds, fish cakes, shrimp and fresh herbs.
+This signature Peranakan dish (a glorious mixture of Chinese and Malay cooking) originates from Malacca.
+Nyonya Laksa is a firework of taste in a bowl of yellow noodle swimming in creamy coconut milk gravy, flavored by lemongrass, turmeric, and galangal.
+It is topped with bean curds, fish cakes, shrimp, and fresh herbs.
 The fish-based gravy is given a rich and slightly sweet flavor by the coconut milk.
-This mouth watering concoction packs all the delights of Malaysian cuisine in one single bowl.
+This mouth-watering concoction packs all the delights of Malaysian cuisine in one single bowl.

 Sarawak Laksa – comes from Sarawak, on Borneo island.
 A widely loved dish in Sarawak but finding a good one in other parts of Malaysia is like finding a needle in a haystack.
 Sarawak Laksa is essentially rice vermicelli in a shrimp-based broth that is made to thicken with coconut milk.
 It is served with bean sprouts, boiled prawns and garnished with shredded chicken, slivers of egg omelet and fresh coriander.
 A thick sambal paste is usually served on the side with lime for added spiciness and tanginess.
 Sarawak Laksa achieves a delicious balance of tanginess and creaminess; it is not as sour as Penang Laksa and not as greasy as Nyonya Laksa.
 It is worth taking a trip to Sarawak just to have a taste of this heavenly dish.